slerman12/Help-me/7-Ongoing.md

 Suppose I didn’t do anything they suggested or requested of me.
 (Extraordinarily false, but assume true).

+> [!NOTE]
+> In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
+Assumption 4 is the policy of accountability that the PhD student handbook specifies.

+#

 Finally:

 ### (4) PhD student handbook.